anacetinho/LMStudio-CLI/CONTRIBUTING.md

 # How to Contribute

-We would love to accept your patches and contributions to this project.
+We would love to accept your patches and contributions to this enhanced LM Studio fork.

+## 🏠 Fork-Specific Contributions

+This is an enhanced fork of [QwenLM/qwen-code](https://github.com/QwenLM/qwen-code) with optimized LM Studio integration.
+In addition to general contributions, we especially welcome:

+- **LM Studio Integration Improvements** - Better model configurations, connection handling, or performance optimizations
+- **Loop Detection Fixes** - Solutions for infinite loop issues with different models
+- **Model Compatibility** - Testing and optimization for new local models
+- **Documentation Enhancements** - Improved setup guides, troubleshooting, or hardware recommendations
+- **Performance Optimizations** - Better resource usage or response times for local models

+## 🤝 Attribution to Original Project

+This fork maintains full compliance with the original project's Apache 2.0 license and contribution guidelines.
+All contributors must also follow the original project's requirements below.

 ## Before you begin